WannabeSmith/wannabesmith.github.io/index.md

 - **NPRR: Nonparametric randomized response**
 \\
-*This Python package implements our nonparametric generalization of Warner's randomized response as well as methods for computing differentially private confidence intervals and sequences for means of bounded random variables as in [this paper](https://arxiv.org/abs/2202.08728).*
+*This Python package implements our nonparametric generalization of Warner's randomized response as well as methods for computing differentially private confidence intervals and sequences for means of bounded random variables as in [Waudby-Smith, Wu, and Ramdas (2023)](https://arxiv.org/abs/2202.08728).*
 \\
 [[`github`](https://github.com/WannabeSmith/nprr) · [`pypi`](https://pypi.org/project/nprr/)]